p-stef/stef-docs/docs/source/react-showcase/basic-input-components/checkbox.rst

 Checkbox
 ========

-The checkbox component is a tri-state checkbox that is easily converted into a standard checkbox.
+In **v2 of the React Showcase**, The checkbox component is a tri-state checkbox that is easily converted into a standard checkbox.
 Some examples are provided below.

 .. warning::
     **Lorem ipsum dolor sit amet, consectetur adipiscing elit.**